Passion (Hikaru Utada song): Synopsis and reception

 The visual opens with a small microscopic organism-like figure, eventually zooming out on an animated woman.
 Dancing in the wind, the opening chorus has the woman gliding through a vast field of clouds, often flying in front of the sun.
-A strong force field follows her as she is about to land onto buildings, but intercuts into Utada walking through digitized clouds.
-The camera then changes positions, aimed towards the singer, and showcases her walking through a large grand hall with purple colored Kachina's in cloaks, hitting drums to the song's beat.
-She walks into a large cathedral-like infrastructure and summons numerous pink kachina's dancing to the tune.
+A strong force field follows them as they are about to land onto buildings, but intercuts into Utada walking through digitized clouds.
+The camera then changes positions, aimed towards the singer, and showcases them walking through a large grand hall with purple colored Kachina's in cloaks, hitting drums to the song's beat.
+They walk into a large cathedral-like infrastructure and summons numerous pink kachina's dancing to the tune.

 By the third chorus, the interior expands and more kachinas are summoned; this sequence also has flowing cherry blossom leaves.
 The bridge replays sections of the animated lady but with Utada singing the song, both overlapping each other.
 From there, the interior of the cathedral starts to disappear and move but then focuses on a herd of horses running through a vast corn field.
-The video ends with Utada stretching her arms against the sunlight, as the camera zooms away from her via bird's eye view, all shot by a toy airplane which was controlled by the director of the video.
+The video ends with Utada stretching their arms against the sunlight, as the camera zooms away from them via bird's eye view, all shot by a toy airplane which was controlled by the director of the video.

 The music video premiered exclusively to the Japanese website Hot Express on November 21, 2005, and was first broadcast on television networks, such as MTV, in early 2006; "Sanctuary" was dubbed over the video and premiered as well.
 The video attracted positive reviews from commentators.
 Simon Smith from VGMO.com noted that the visual "involve[d] anime Utada, lots of drum banging, even more horses, and even more dancing kachinas!"
 He concluded that the video was a "visual spectacular", but believed fans would be disappointed with the lack of visuals from Kingdom Hearts II.
 The visual was added to the video compilation, Singles Collection Vol.4 (2006); a special live version was placed as the final track.